sylodev/community-actions/Utilities/DracoClaw-StickyMessage/README.md

 Have Atlas send a "Sticky Message", a mesage that is always at the bottom of the channel.

-At the begining of the action you will see multiple `{=key;value}`.
-This is were you set the details of the message.
+Use the [Embed Builder](https://atlas.bot/tools/embed-builder) to create your message.
+Paste it after the // Note , replacing the default example.

 As MessageCreate actions have a 1 minute cooldown for Humans, it is recomended to only use this action in channels with not a lot of activity.